本ブログは観光業、企業接待、留学生対応等で英語案内が必要ながら、多忙で準備に時間をかけられない方々の為にすぐに使える情報を分かりやすく解説しています。

 Q4: What should I say when I pray at a temple?
 A: While you can make a wish, it’s more traditional to express gratitude to your ancestors or make a personal vow to be a better person.

 Q5: Can anyone ring that big temple bell?
 A: It depends.
-Some temples let visitors ring it for a small donation, while others only ring it on special occasions like New Year’s Eve.
+Some temples let visitors ring it, while others only ring it on special occasions like New Year’s Eve.

 Q6: Do the hand gestures of the Buddha statues have meanings?
 A: Yes!
 They are called Mudras.
-For example, one hand raised means “Do not fear,” and a circle with fingers can mean “Wisdom” or “Perfect harmony.”
+One hand raised means “Do not fear,” and a circle with fingers can mean “Wisdom” or “Perfect harmony.”

 Q7: Do Japanese people visit temples only for funerals?
 A: Not at all.
 People go for Zen meditation, to enjoy the beautiful gardens, or simply to find peace of mind during a busy day.